 This Toki also has the traditional cross-hatch binding around the top, which was one of the bindings used by the Maori to attach the Toki/adze blades to the wooden or bone handles to use as tools

-This Toki is carved from pounamu we have collected from the Marsden Valley in the Paroa area just outside of Greymouth on the West Coast of the South Island.
-It is the 'Marsden Flower Jade' and is called this due to the intense green and the unique golden, yellow, cream and orange colours (the flower) in the stone found in the Marsden area.
+This Toki is carved from pounamu we have collected from the Marsden Valley in the Paroa Area just outside of Greymouth on the West Coast of the South Island.
+It is the Putiputi Pounamu - the 'Marsden Flower Jade' and is called this due to the intense green and the unique golden, yellow, cream and orange colours (the flower) in the stone which is found in the Marsden Area.

 The Toki has an extremely strong, waxed nylon cord so the pendant can be worn ALL the time - even in any kind of water.
 It is four strands that have been hand platted into a special, round, 4-plait.
 The cord is adjustable by pinching the special knots between your thumb and finger and pulling.

 Pendant Meaning: The Toki is the adze blade, the tool.
 It gives the wearer strength and courage to face, get through, do and achieve anything in their life.